 There are three revolving door (or post-employment) restrictions that apply most public officials and employees after they leave their public positions:

-This information sheet and Advisory Opinion No. 2011-03 explain these revolving door restrictions.
+This Post-Employment Information Sheet and Advisory Opinion No. 2011-03 explain these revolving door restrictions.
 Advisory Opinion No. 2012-03 and Advisory Opinion No. 2012-04 explain the revolving door law exceptions.

 There are three other post-employment restrictions that apply to small groups of former public servants: